-For those who do not like to use soda in their Tinto de Verano, they replace it with a mixture of tonic water and lemonade.
+Those who do not like to use soda in their Tinto de Verano replace it with a mixture of tonic water and lemonade.

-The rest of the ingredients that are in a Tinto de Verano recipe are ice cubes to keep it cold and some lemon and orange slices for a taste of freshness.
+The rest of the Tinto de Verano recipe ingredients are ice cubes to keep it cold and some lemon and orange slices to taste the freshness.

 Some people like to add vermouth to their Tinto de Verano.